MRdNk/jsonValidator/README.md

-This can be used effectively with the 'csv2json-stream' module
+This can be used effectively with the 'csv2json-stream' module, to validate a CSV file

 ```node